-According to Table I, population in Knox County has grown by 2.9% from 2010 to 2019.
+According to Table 1, population in Knox County has grown by 2.3% from 2010 to 2019.
 The county is projected to grow by 1% over the next 5 years, which is slower than both Licking and Franklin County.
 From 2010-2019, Knox County experienced 2.4% growth in housing units.
-Knox County's population grew an estimated 2.3% from 2010-2019.
 Licking County's population grew an estimated 6.2% from 2010-2019.
 This represents a 4-percentage point lag in population growth for Knox County.
 Knox County's population growth has significantly lagged behind other central Ohio counties.
 Comparatively, population growth estimates are Delaware (12.8 percent), Franklin (13.2 percent), Union (6.1 percent), Fairfield (4.4 percent) and Pickaway (6 percent).